QOR Console Surface - Using Test Mode

 - With the QOR powered off, connect the console to any CANbus port.
 Power up the QOR engine.

 Turn the unit right side up and press all buttons.
 This illuminates the buttons and displays.
 Move the far left faders to an appropriate position to illuminate the buttons and displays.

-Fader-0 movement controls the brightness of the panel buttons while the Fader-1 movement controls the intensity of the displays.
+Fader-0 movement controls the brightness of the panel buttons, while the Fader-1 movement controls the intensity of the displays.
 Slide each fader between its two positions, bottom to top, and observe the fader position value on the associated display.

 Move Fader-0 to the maximum top position.
 Press each button once.
 When pressed, it will illuminate.
 With all buttons illuminated, slide Fader-0 to the bottom position.
-Observe that the brightness of all buttons change to no illumination.
+Observe that the brightness of all buttons changes to no illumination.
 Return Fader-0 to the top position, and all buttons will be fully illuminated.
 Press each button once more to turn them off.